|

 abundant seaweeds.

-3-7cm long.
-The central 'stem' of the feathery structure is flat.
+long.
+The mid-rib or central 'stem' of the feathery structure is flat

-shaped.
-There is a constriction where the side 'branch' attaches to
+There is a slight constriction where the side 'branch' attaches to

 Sometimes confused with other